malexanderlim/recipe-to-cart/rules.md

 14. **Decouple Rendering and Post-Render Logic:**
     *   **Problem:** Race conditions can occur when JavaScript tries to access or modify DOM elements that depend on asynchronous data or are created dynamically, especially if the access attempt happens before the element is fully rendered or if the logic relies on other dynamically created elements (like the pantry checkbox influencing ingredient checkboxes).
     *   **Rule:** When logic depends on the state of dynamically created elements or needs to manipulate them *after* they are rendered:
         1. Keep the initial HTML generation simple (e.g., default states).
         2. Place the logic that accesses or modifies these elements *after* the code that inserts the HTML into the DOM (e.g., after `element.innerHTML = ...`).
     *   **Verification:** Review code that dynamically generates HTML and then immediately interacts with it.
 Ensure the interaction logic runs *after* the HTML is part of the document, especially if the logic relies on elements created in the same dynamic block.

 15. **CSS Specificity & Framework Integration:**
     *   **Problem:** Integrating utility-first frameworks (like Tailwind) into projects with existing CSS (especially using IDs or complex selectors) can lead to unexpected style overrides due to CSS specificity rules.
     *   **Rule:** When applying utility classes that don't seem to take effect (especially for layout, padding, color), use browser DevTools (Computed Styles panel) to check for higher-specificity rules from other stylesheets that might be overriding the utility classes.
 Prioritize resolving conflicts by removing or refactoring the overly specific legacy CSS rather than adding `!important` to utility classes.
     *   **Verification:** Inspect computed styles in DevTools.
 Identify the source of conflicting rules and address the specificity conflict directly in the CSS.

-16. **Frontend/Backend Data Contracts:**
+16. **Frontend/Backend Data Contracts & Consistency:**
-    *   **Problem:** API calls can fail with seemingly generic errors (like 400 Bad Request) if the frontend sends data in a structure (e.g., object keys, array formats) that doesn't perfectly match what the backend API endpoint expects and validates.
+    *   **Problem:** API calls can fail with seemingly generic errors (like 400 Bad Request or unexpected runtime errors) if the frontend sends data in a structure (e.g., object keys, array formats) that doesn't perfectly match what the backend API endpoint expects, or if data stored in one step (e.g., Redis write) uses different keys/formats than expected in a subsequent step (e.g., Redis read).
-    *   **Rule:** Before making significant changes to data structures passed between frontend and backend, or when debugging API call failures:
+    *   **Rule:** Before making significant changes to data structures passed between frontend/backend or between asynchronous backend steps (via queues/storage):
-        1. Verify the exact structure the frontend is sending (log the data immediately before the `fetch` call).
+        1. Verify the exact structure the **sending** component is creating/storing (log the data immediately before `fetch` or `redis.set`).
-        2. Verify the exact structure the backend API endpoint expects (read the backend controller/handler code, focusing on `req.body` destructuring and validation logic).
+        2. Verify the exact structure the **receiving** component expects (read the backend controller/handler code, focusing on `req.body` or data retrieved from storage like Redis, checking expected keys).
-        3. Ensure the keys, data types, and nesting match precisely.
+        3. Ensure the **keys, data types, and nesting match precisely** between sender/writer and receiver/reader.
-    *   **Verification:** Log frontend payload.
-Read backend validation code.
+    *   **Verification:** Log frontend payload/data being stored.
+Read backend validation/data access code.
 Compare structures side-by-side.

+17. **Storage Client Data Types:**
+    *   **Problem:** Key-value stores or caches (like Redis) and their client libraries might return data in different formats (e.g., string, buffer, pre-parsed object) depending on configuration or data content.
+Directly attempting `JSON.parse` on a non-string value will throw an error.
+    *   **Rule:** When retrieving data from storage (e.g., `redis.get`): **Always check the `typeof` the returned value** before assuming it's a JSON string and attempting `JSON.parse`.
+Handle strings, objects, null/undefined gracefully.
+    *   **Verification:** Log the `typeof` and value returned from storage reads during development/debugging if encountering parsing errors.

+18. **Frontend State/Status Handling:**
+    *   **Problem:** Displaying raw internal backend status names (e.g., `processing_vision`) in the UI is confusing.
+Frontend polling logic might not handle all possible intermediate states correctly.
+    *   **Rule:** Map internal backend status codes/names to user-friendly display messages in the frontend rendering logic.
+Ensure frontend polling or state management logic **explicitly accounts for all valid intermediate statuses** returned by the backend to prevent incorrect displays or error states.
+    *   **Verification:** Review frontend rendering code (`renderSingleRecipeResult`) and polling logic (`pollJobStatus`) to ensure all backend statuses are mapped/handled appropriately.